About our core programs

 Global Affiliates Program

-The Global Affiliates Program strengthens APARC’s and Stanford’s ties with Asia by hosting accomplished personnel of select Asian organizations as visiting fellows for one academic year of engagement and enrichment.
+The Global Affiliates Program strengthens APARC’s and Stanford’s ties with Asia by hosting accomplished personnel of affiliate Asian organizations as visiting scholars for a year of engagement and enrichment.

 Discover More at APARC